Tufin/oasdiff/README.md

   -prefix-revision string
     	if provided, paths in revised (revision) spec will be prefixed with the given prefix before comparison -revision string
-    	path or URL of revised OpenAPI spec in YAML or JSON format -strip-prefix-base string
+    	path or URL (or a glob in Composed mode) of revised OpenAPI spec in YAML or JSON format -strip-prefix-base string
     	if provided, this prefix will be stripped from paths in original (base) spec before comparison -strip-prefix-revision string